By Joanne Jeffries. Last Updated 17th September 2021. Welcome to our guide on Leeds Teaching Hospital negligence claims.

 - A patient undergoing a surgical procedure where a surgeon or their team members operate on the wrong part of the body due to them misinterpreting or misunderstanding notes and records relating to the patient.

-If you suspect you are a victim of medical negligence but your circumstances are not detailed here, please call our team to obtain free, no-obligation advice.
+If you suspect you are a victim of medical negligence but your circumstances are not detailed here, please call our team to obtain free, no-obligation legal advice.

 Medical negligence by a hospital could affect you in several ways.
 For example, you could suffer the following: